nikapadia/SuperSnippets/README.md

 # SuperSnippets

 SuperSnippets is a tool that takes code and turns it into images worthy of presenting.
-This project is made using React, Tailwind, Typescript and Bun.
+This project is made using React, Tailwind, Javascript/Typescript and Bun.

 ## Install Instructions